bparticle/er301-hub/content/projects/filterdelays.md

 ## FilterDelay

-The FilterDelay unit is a simple delay with a tone control in the feedback loop.
+The FilterDelay unit is a simple clocked delay with a tone control in the feedback loop.
 The stereo version also has a randomized 'spread' control.

 ## FDN